gflohr/qgoda-site/en/docs/template-variables.md

 [%- END %]

 [% WRAPPER "components/template-variable.html"
+   variable="asset.lingua" type="RFC4647 language identifier" %]
+An identifier of the language of the document.
+You should use a language identifier that conforms to <a href="https://www.ietf.org/rfc/rfc4647.txt">RFC4647</a>, something like "en", "en-us", or "fr-ca".
+It is strongly recommended that you stick to the variable name `lingua` because this convention is built into Qgoda at many places.
+[%- END %]

+[% WRAPPER "components/template-variable.html"
    variable="asset.priority" type="integer" %]
 All artifacts are built sorted by their priority.
 A higher value means that they are generated first.
 Normally, you should assign a low priority, for example -999 to listings so that they are generated after other pages and can access all of their data.
 [%- END %]